dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

 2. Not all approaches for fixing problems will always be considered acceptable.
-    It is plausible that a some change may not ever be acceptable to take into the public git repo, and discovering such issues early can avoid large amounts of sunk cost
+    It is plausible that a some change may not ever be acceptable to take into the upstream git repo, and discovering such issues early can avoid large amounts of sunk cost

 3. When some change is made which breaks other platforms, it will be relatively